-Nicholas Britell is an award-winning composer, pianist, and producer.
+Nicholas Britell is an Academy Award-nominated composer, pianist, and producer.
+His critically acclaimed score for Barry Jenkins’ Oscar-winning film MOONLIGHT was nominated for the 2017 Oscar for Best Original Score and was awarded the 2016 Hollywood Music in Media Award for Best Original Score (Dramatic Feature).
+In addition, his score for MOONLIGHT garnered numerous other accolades including a 2016 Golden Globe nomination and a 2016 Critics’ choice nomination.
 In 2015, Britell wrote the score for Adam McKay’s Oscar-nominated film THE BIG SHORT, based on Michael Lewis’ book about the housing and credit bubbles of the 2000’s and the subsequent 2008 financial crisis.
 His music also featured prominently in director Steve McQueen’s Oscar-winning film 12 YEARS A SLAVE, for which he composed and arranged the on-camera music including the violin performances, spiritual songs, work songs, and dances.
-He recently scored Gary Ross’ film FREE STATE OF JONES, starring Matthew McConaughey, as well as Barry Jenkins’ upcoming film MOONLIGHT and Adam Leon’s film TRAMPS.
+He recently scored Gary Ross’ film FREE STATE OF JONES, starring Matthew McConaughey, as well as Adam Leon’s film TRAMPS.
+His upcoming film scores include the music for Gary Ross’ OCEAN’S 8 and for Jonathan Dayton and Valerie Faris’ BATTLE OF THE SEXES.

-As a pianist, for the past five years, he has been performing as part of the critically-acclaimed “Portals” project with violin virtuoso Tim Fain.
+As a pianist, for the past six years, he has been performing as part of the critically acclaimed “Portals” project with violin virtuoso Tim Fain.
 Britell has been performing for audiences from a very young age, giving his first public recital at the age of 10 in Manhattan.
-A student of the late Jane Carlson at the Juilliard School’s Pre-College Division, he has performed at venues including the Peter Jay Sharp Theater at Juilliard, Steinway Hall, the Palace Theater, Kaneko, Harvard University’s Fogg Museum of Art and Signet Society, the Aspen Music Festival, and the National Arts Club.
+A student of the late Jane Carlson at the Juilliard School’s Pre-College Division, he has performed at venues including the Peter Jay Sharp Theater at Juilliard, Steinway Hall, the Palace Theater, Kaneko, Harvard University’s Fogg Museum of Art and Signet Society, the Aspen Music Festival, the National Arts Club, the Million Dollar Theatre in Los Angeles, and the Brooklyn Public Library.
 He has also performed Mozart’s Piano Concerti Nos.
 12 and 14 at the landmark Old Westbury Gardens with an orchestra led by Eric Jacobsen, noted conductor of The Knights.

 In addition, Britell was the keyboardist in the hip-hop ensemble The Witness Protection Program.
 The WPP, as they were known, opened acts for hip-hop groups including Blackalicious and Jurassic 5 and performed at venues ranging from the Paradise Theater in Boston to New York’s classic Arlene’s Grocery.